and3rson/node-nameko-client/README.md

         });
     });

+## What's on the roadmap?

+- Reusing reply queues for better performance
+- Adding support for event broadcasting (e. g.
+BROADCAST & SINGLETON message types)
+- Adding tests
+- Fixing some unknown hard-coded values (yes, I need to RTFM)

 ## License

 The license is MIT.

 ## Issues

+Any contribution is highly appreciated!
 Feel free to submit an issue here: <https://github.com/and3rson/node-nameko-client/issues>.

 [Nameko]: https://github.com/onefinestay/nameko